|

 Temperament: Lively and alert.

-Head and skull: Head large in comparison to body, rounded but in no way domed, wide between the ears.
-Hair on skull, in roughs rather coarse.
-Nose always black, as short as possible with large open nostrils, high set sloping back to skull with deep stop between nose and skull.
-Wide muzzle, neat lips, with good turn-up.
+Head fairly large in comparison to body, rounded but in no way domed, moderately wide between the ears.
+Hair on skull of roughs rather coarse.
+Nose always black with large, wide-open nostrils and definite stop between muzzle and skull.
+Relatively short, wide muzzle, neat lips, with good turn up.
 Chin prominent, in roughs furnished with beard.

 Ears: Semi-erect, high set, the smaller the better.